Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 ## Step 2: Encryption

-The card data is encypted using Base64 RSA Multi-Use Public Key...... once encrypted you will the encryptionblock and encyptionblockfields used in the card capture request.
+The card data is encypted using Base64 RSA Multi-Use Public Key.
+Once encrypted the encryptionblock and encyptionblockfields are used in the card capture request.
+The merchant recieves the one-time `accessToken`.

-Link to the encryotion article.....

 ---